Freezing Temperatures Overnight

 Sunny and milder Tuesday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Breezy conditions will continue this evening, followed by clearing skies and diminishing winds overnight.
-High pressure builds into the region, setting us up for freezing conditions late.
-In fact, a FREEZE WARNING has been issued from 10 tonight until 8 AM Tuesday.
-Lows will settle into the 20′s to low 30′s, meaning any sensitive plants should be brought indoors or covered up.
+(KWQC) -- High pressure builds into the region, setting us up for widespread frost late tonight.
+In fact, a FREEZE WARNING remains in effect until 8 AM Tuesday.
+Lows will settle into the 20′s to low 30′s, meaning any sensitive plants or vegetation should be brought indoors or covered up.

 TUESDAY: Sunny skies and not as cool.
 High: 63°.
 Wind: NW 5-10 mph.

-WEDNESDAY: Partly sunny, breezy and a bit milder with a chance for showers and thunderstorms by afternoon.
+WEDNESDAY: Mostly cloudy, breezy and a bit milder with a chance for showers and thunderstorms in the morning and again by late night.
 High: 75°.

 Copyright 2023 KWQC.
 All rights reserved.